Extract values for hyper-parameters from a model object. Hyper-parameters include

 can, however, be called on an

 unfitted model.
-In this case, the modelled values
+In this case, the values returned

 are draws from the joint prior distribution.